mikedisbrow/theflats-theme/README.md

 ![image](https://raw.githubusercontent.com/mikedisbrow/theflats-theme/master/misc/screenshots/Seafoam.png)

 A dark, flat UI theme for Sublime Text 3.
 Uses Seafoam Green as the default accent color.
-I just wanted to make something I could be happy with staring at for long hours.
-Inspired by [Predawn](https://github.com/jamiewilson/predawn), [Material Dark](https://github.com/equinusocio/material-theme), and [Spacegray](https://github.com/kkga/spacegray).
+I just wanted a theme for myself that used aspects I liked in other themes, so I put them all together, made a bunch of changes, and this is the result.

 ***

 ### How to Install
 ##### Via Package Control
-The easiest way to install is using [Sublime Package Control](https://packagecontrol.io), where The Flats is listed as `TheFlats`.
+The easiest way to install is using [Sublime Package Control](https://packagecontrol.io), where The Flats is listed as `TheFlats Theme`.

 1. Open Command Palette using menu item `Tools -> Command Palette...` or the shortcut `Command + Shift + P` on Mac
 2. Type `Install`